Solving Gating Problems in Injection Moulding

 • Most common gate option

-• Works well with material additives
+• Works well with material additive

 • Easy to manufacture resulting in reduce cost